VictorCambraia/ROS_HMP_Collision_Avoidance/README.md

 3 - I NEED to take in account that the robot base is not in the (0,0,0) postion (DONE, I think)

 4 - I NEED to take in account the variance of the points!!!
-(I NEED TO TEST)
+(DONE, I think)

 5 - I NEED to change the Model VAE (the sample z).
 Right now it only considers z = z_mu, which is wrong.

 6 - I NEED TO TEST everything: the variance, the 3 jacobians and the stop of the robot.
+(DONE, I think)

+7 - I NEED to improve the blocking camera strategy.
+Which actually means another refactor of the code.
+The best would be: if there is really someone (if the msg is published), then say stop_robot == 0.
+Else, check for covered or not

 TODOs that are not a must (but would be good if I could implement them)